cryptix/goSam/CONTRIBUTING.md

 How to make contributions to goSam
 ==================================

-*This is an informal, non-binding document.
-It's also a work-in-progress.*

-Welcome to goSam, the easy-to-use http client library for i2p.
+Welcome to goSam, the easy-to-use http client for i2p.
 We're glad you're here and interested in contributing.
 Here's some help getting started.

 Table of Contents
 -----------------